Bengals Beat: Mike Hilton Says He 'Absolutely' Will Be Back For Pittsburgh After Bye - CLNS Media

 Hilton injured the finger in the 32-13 loss to Cleveland Monday night.
 For a player who relies on tackling and wrapping up, as well as playing in coverage, making sure the finger is good to go and not more severely damaged is of utmost importance.

 “Ultimately, this week was going to be tough to play,” head coach Zac Taylor said.
 “We have the bye week next week.
 That’s what it looks like.
-We didn’t want to push it this week to play knowing that we had next week as well.
-It was one of those compound issues.”
+We didn’t want to push it this week to play knowing that we had next week as well.”

-The use of the word compound would suggest that part of the bone in his pinky punctured skin and the team and Hilton are just giving it time to heal.

-He heard the rumblings from those on social media who criticized him for not playing this week and not being able to play through a damaged pinky finger.
+Hilton heard the rumblings from those on social media who criticized him for not playing this week and not being able to play through a damaged pinky finger.
 He replied on Twitter, “Lol yall think i quit on my team 😂 folks are hilarious.”

 Lol yall think i quit on my team 😂 folks are hilarious